poole/lanyon/_posts/2021-08-18-21-addictive-tech.md

 Putting your phone into grayscale:
  - Accessibility > Display and Text Size > Color Filters > On > Grayscale

-This setting is hidden, which is ultimately nice, since it's a pain to remove.
+This setting is hidden, making it a pain to turn off (this is a plus).
 If you can leave your phone on grayscale for more than a week, let me know.
 I always remove it at some point to look at photos and forget to put it back on.

 ## Content Restrictions on all your apps.

-You can add a screentime password onto your phone and apply it to certain apps during certain time periods.
+You can add a screen time password onto your phone and apply it to certain apps during certain time periods.
 I have downtime scheduled from 9am-7pm.

 ![Screentime](/assets/posts/2021-08-18-21-addictive-tech/Screentime2.png)
-<sub><sup>Screentime settings.
+<sub><sup>Screen time settings.
 TIL that grayscale doesn't show in screenshots. <sub><sup>

 The nice thing about scheduled downtime is that I can still access my apps with limits, I just need to enter a password and approve it for a set amount of time (15 minutes, an hour, all day).
 Yes, sometimes this is annoying, and yes, I bypass my limits regularly.
 But I find that at least half the time when I open an app to use it, I see the restriction and close my phone.
 These moments are worth the occasional inconvenience.